BLOG

 Phishing protection for libraries has become essential in today’s digital landscape.
 Phishing isn’t just an IT issue—it’s a trust issue.
 And in public libraries, trust is everything.
 With more patrons using library Wi-Fi, public PCs, email accounts, and digital...

-Holiday Scam Alerts for Libraries: 5 Cybersecurity Tips to Stay Safe
+Library Holiday Scam Alerts for Libraries: 5 Cybersecurity Tips to Stay Safe

 The Human Side of Cybersecurity: What This Year’s National Report Means for Libraries